vipul2802/o365hq.com/content/blog/Your Office 365 account has been compromised or hacked. What’s next.md

 date = 2019-11-01

 [taxonomies]
-tags = ["cloud app security", "cloud security", "security"]
+tags = ["cloud app security", "cloud security", "security", "microsoft 365"]
 +++

 So, that happened...
 One way or another, your credentials leaked outside